Updated March 19, 2020. Originally published March 11, 2019.

 San Francisco tops the list overall

-With shipping companies ignoring delivery instructions, surveillance cameras doing little to deter criminals, and neighbors on Nextdoor sharing endless horror stories, some San Franciscans are abandoning online ordering altogether.
+San Francisco has an alarming larceny-theft rate of 24.2 incidents per 1,000 people.
+And with shipping companies ignoring delivery instructions, surveillance cameras doing little to deter criminals, and neighbors on Nextdoor sharing endless horror stories, some residents are abandoning online ordering altogether.

 Tech hubs are major targets